-Doctors and experts, time and again, urge parents to introduce foods gradually to the babies.
-While in the initial weeks, this is followed to the T, parents generally get excited in the absence of any allergies and stop following this thumb rule.
-As you saw from the above case study, this is not a good idea at all.
+Doctors and experts, time and again, urge parents to introduce solid foods gradually to their babies.
+While in the initial weeks, this is followed to the end, parents generally get excited in the absence of any allergies and stop following this thumb rule.
+Let’s see how important the 3-day wait rule is for your baby.

 Patience is the key to this rule.
 It simply means that after introducing a new food item in your baby’s diet, you need to wait at least 3 days (ideally 4-5 days) before introducing another new food item.
 During those 3 days, ensure your baby eats only those items that have previously passed the 3-Day test.

-If you introduce a new food over the course of many days, then it becomes very easy for you to monitor the impact it had on your child.
-Does she appear to have rashes the next day?
-Is her poop very loose?
-Is she showing signs of tummy ache?
-If you notice any of this small or big problems, then you can pin point quite easily what caused it and eliminate it from the baby diet.
+If you introduce a new food over the course of many days, then it becomes very easy for you to monitor the impact it had on your baby.
+Does s/he appear to have rashes the next day?
+Is their poop very loose?

 It is also a good idea to keep a baby food journal where you note down the food items introduced with dates and any noted aftereffects.
 This is especially important if there is a family history of food allergies.

-That said, it would never hurt to be cautious, especially when introducing items that are commonly known allergic, such as peanuts, eggs, wheat, meat or certain types of fishes.
-This holds through for store-brought or canned food items as well.
+That said, it would never hurt to be cautious, especially when introducing items that are commonly known to be allergic, such as peanuts, eggs, wheat, meat, or certain types of fish.
+This holds through for store-bought or canned food items as well.
 Always introduce a new food item either in the morning or during lunch.